Is it ok to feed bread to ducks?

 Tips on Feeding Ducks

-- Cease feeding the birds if they show disinterested in the food or leave it uneaten.
-Unconsumed food can quickly decay and attract bugs.
+- Stop feeding ducks if they show disinterested in the food or leave it uneaten.
+Unconsumed food can quickly decay and attract rats.

-- Refrain from feeding the ducks if other guests are already doing so: An abundance of food might result in health issues and uneaten leftovers.
+- Refrain from feeding the ducks if other people are already doing so because an abundance of food might result in health issues and uneaten leftovers.

-- Ducks have no teeth.
-Offer only meals in bite-sized bits that birds can ingest without choking or difficulty.
+- Ducks have no teeth, so only offer meals in bite-sized bits that birds can ingest without choking or difficulty.